 Cytra-2 Side Effects

-Note: This page contains information about the side effects of citric acid/sodium citrate.
-Some of the dosage forms included on this document may not apply to the brand name Cytra-2.
+Note: This document contains side effect information about citric acid/sodium citrate.
+Some dosage forms listed on this page may not apply to the brand name Cytra-2.

 Related treatment guides